Matir Moina: Screening

 9 October it was screened at the Sitges Film Festival in Spain, and the Cairo International Film Festival in Egypt.

 On 11 January 2003, the film was screened at the Palm Springs International Film Festival in the United States.
 In the same year on 9 February, it was screened at the Toronto International Film Festival.
 On 5 April 2003, the film was selected at the New Directors/New Film Festival, jointly organized by the Film Society of Lincoln Center in New York City and the Museum of Modern Art.
 It was screened on 17 December at the 8th International Film Festival of Kerala in India.
 On 15 February 2004, the film was screened at the Dublin International Film Festival in Ireland.
 A press screening was held on 24 March.
 In 2015, Matir Moina was screened at Bangladesh Shilpakala Academy as the inaugural film at the Bangladesh Film Festival.
-In 2016, an exhibition of the film was organized at the Indian embassy at the initiative of the Bangladesh Embassy in Riyadh, Saudi Arabia.
-In April 2019, the Bangladesh Deputy High Commission in Karachi, Pakistan, organized an exhibition of the film in Karachi in collaboration with the Goethe-Institut Dhaka.

 Commercial release

 Outside its home country, the film was initially released in theatres in France.
 Due to its ban, the film was not initially screened commercially in Bangladesh.
 However, the film was later released commercially in only two theatres in Dhaka.
 The film was released on 30 April 2004 in New York and San Francisco coastal theatres.
 In October 2002, the film was released in Dhaka.
 Later year, on 4 July 2003, it was released commercially in the United Kingdom as the first Bangladeshi film.
 In the same year on 14 August, it was recorded due to a 4-week long exhibition in Dhaka.
 The film was re-released commercially on 29 July 2006 in Kolkata, India.